DoDonPachi DaiOuJou: Black Label

 This variant was a limited edition release.
 The arcade board includes the original and Black Label games, which can be selected during boot time.
 The Black Label game can be identified by the black title screen.
 After the release of the Black label, the original version is called White Label, particularly for clarification.

 A prototype export/overseas version of the Black Label edition named DoDonPachi III was discovered in 2016.

 Music

 The music tracks are puns of shooting game companies.
-Mukei, Toua, Takimi, Torejya, Saikyou, Seibu, Sakusetsu, Taitou, Raijin, and Awaremu are named after NMK, Toaplan, Takumi Corporation, Treasure, Psikyo, Seibu Kaihatsu, Success Corporation, Taito, 8ing/Raizing, and Irem respectively.
+Mukei is named after NMK, Toua is named after Toaplan, Takimi is named after Takumi Corporation, Torejya is named after Treasure, Saikyou is named after Psikyo, Seibu is named after Seibu Kaihatsu, Sakusetsu is named after Success Corporation, Taitou is named after Taito, Raijin is named after 8ing/Raizing, and Awaremu is named after Irem.

 As often pointed out by fans, Manabu Namiki confirmed that the tracks from the game are the shooting game companies stated above he wanted to show respect for.

 Graphics

 With Junya Inoue still a graphical designer, the serene steampunk world of Progear has been replaced with hard sci-fi.
 The graphic style, especially the ships were drawn so as to resemble the original Dodonpachi.
 Bullets are drawn in blue and pink, and many of the backgrounds are deliberately flat so as not to distract from the on-screen action.